 What makes this service stand out among the rest, is that I DO NOT accept hotel bashing!
-Yes, there are actually people who don’t get their way and will bash the hotel for bed bugs even though it was unsatisfactory service that really got them upset.
+Yes, there are actually people who don’t get their way and will try to give the hotel a bad reputation by claiming they were bitten to get back at management.

-Hotels, even the best kept hotels in the world, can end up with a bedbug infestation.
-How the hotel handles complaints and how fast they act to stop the spread of bugs is the most important question.
+Hotels, even the best kept hotels in the world, can end up with bed bugs.
+How the hotel handles complaints and how fast they act to treat their room is what’s important.

-Unfortunately, there are a number of hotels that place the blame on the visitor rather than pay for treatment.
+Unfortunately, there are a number of hotels that place blame on the visitor rather than pay for an integrated pest management program (IPM) that treats monthly.
 These hotels usually stand out like a sore thumb when doing research.

-Perhaps you are concerned about the hotel you’ll be staying at?
 Perhaps you are one of those unfortunate people who were bitten and would like to verify the hotel’s claim that such a problem has never occurred before?
 Whatever the case may be, I’ll do my best to research the hotel and provide links to support my findings.
-We’ve developed a very efficient way of researching hotel bedbug complaints and it’s a completely free service.
+We’ve built a decent hotel bed bug registry and it’s a completely free service.

 1st, enter the name of the hotel, apartment or location into the search box at the top of this page.
 If there have been reports of bed bugs, the search results will pull that information from our database and display it.
 If you don’t receive any results, then try your search again, but narrow the search to something like just the street address.